 I am a basket case this Monday morning!
 But a basket case who has reminded herself of the decision to prioritize.
 Any tips on that?

 Monday morning rant aside, it’s time to address some questions that have come my way in the last few days.
 Its summer – and this statement will keep popping up the next few months – and everyone is planning their summer holiday!
 And I have been peppered with queries about Athens.

 There is not much you cannot do in Athens primarily because tourism is among the main industries, the people are helpful and you will be too distracted with the scenery to do anything out of turn.
 Nevertheless… a few pointers.

 * Public transport is the best way to travel when in Athens.
 You have a choice between buses, taxis, Metro rail and in some areas, the tram line.
 I strongly recommend you opt for the Metro system.
 Why?
 The Metro stations are located at regular intervals, the frequency is high and the system covers most of the city.
 Stations are located close to many prominent sites like the Acropolis of Athens and Syntagma among others.

 * Grab a map of the Metro station from the information centre at the airport or a major Metro station.
 Tickets can be bought from dispensing machines at the stations.
 Remember to keep cash handy for the tickets and do not forget to validate these tickets before using them.
-And since some of the Metro stations are mini museums, as mentioned in Athens, where history lies under the sun #1, do take a look around.
+And since some of the Metro stations are little museums with beautiful displays of excavations and artefacts.